A Family Guide and Review of The Horniman Museum, London

 One of the things that makes the Horniman Museum good for kids is that it’s free to visit!
 Advanced booking is not required for general entry to the museum or gardens, including the farm animal trail.
 You can just show up and enjoy.

-While the main part of the museum is free, some exhibitions require an entry ticket, including the butterfly house and aquarium.
 You can pre-book these online or at the information desk when you arrive.

 Accessibility for Families Visiting with a Pushchair (Stroller)

-The museum is very accessible and easy to get around with pushchairs (strollers).
+The museum is very accessible and easy to get around with pushchairs (strollers), making it perfect for families with a baby or toddler.
 You’re not meant to take pushchairs into the exhibitions, and there is a large buggy parking area.
-However, they did let me take it in when my baby was asleep in it.

 Can You Eat at the Horniman Museum?